48 Hours Around Pitlochry

 Morning Day 1

 Pitlochry is a wonderful Victorian town with plenty of cafes, restaurants, shopping and activities.
-It is also a great base for exploring the local area - I’d recommend booking a stay at the Tigh Na Cloich Hotel or the Pine Trees Hotel.
-Both hotels are housed in beautiful buildings which are full of character and both offer top class traditional Scottish evening meals.
+It is also a great base for exploring the local area - I’d recommend staying at the Tigh Na Cloich Hotel or the Pine Trees Hotel.
+We reguarly book our guest into both hotels which are housed in beautiful buildings, full of character.
+Both offer top class traditional Scottish evening meals.

 Spend your first morning walking along Pitlochry’s high street browsing the shops.
 Make sure to stop by the Iain Burnett Highland Chocolatier.
 He has won dozens of international awards for his unbeatable truffles!